PMFlow/ScientificMisconduct/1_Song&Jiang_OklahomaStateUniversity/README.md

 (see EthicsPoint_closed.pdf).

 The elements of scientific misconduct, such as Plagiarism, Falsification, and Fabrication identified in the three articles published by Song and Jiang are presented in the red-color comments made on Paper1, Paper2, and Paper3 and demonstrated with associated Matlab codes.

+ (Please download the .pdf files to see the comments; they are not visible in github.)